Vivek5170/PSMS_data_extractor/README.md

    python method2.py

 ## Note
-- In drop downs in view page of a company the program auto selects the first option for Select Problem Bank and Select project
+- In drop downs in view page of a company the program auto selects the first option for Select Problem Bank and Select project.

 ## Disclaimer
 - This script is for personal and academic use only.
 Ensure compliance with BITS policies before using it.